the abelard school

 Fortunately, the teachers at Abelard did not forget that education also serves many other purposes.
 Apart from being suitably prepared for university, I was delighted that when I expressed my desire to become fluent to my French teacher at Abelard, the response was "you will be;"and indeed I was able to get around in France without switching to English.
 In Latin class we read the Aeneid, and Caesar's account of the Gallic wars.
 Furthermore, since Abelard has such diverse strengths, I had a much better idea of my interests, and had already explored many disciplines, so by the time I got to university, I could spend more of my time taking courses relevant to the subject I wanted to pursue.

-Vitalik Buterin is co-creator of software development platform Ethereum and Winner of Thiel Fellowship 2015
+Vitalik Buterin is co-creator of software development platform Ethereum

 Abelard graduate 2012